MASCOT Icon

 Unified Framework

-A generalizable multi-agent framework that enables socio-collaborative companions in multi-perspective group conversations
+A generalizable multi-agent framework that enables socio-collaborative companions in multi-perspective group conversations.

 Bi-level Optimization